markNZed/TaskFlow/README.md

 The RxJS Task Processor provides a kernel for evaluating Task functions.
 Tasks are asynchronous.
 Tasks may run on the RxJS Task Processor without user interaction.
 The RxJS Task Processor uses Node, Express, and RxJS.

+For more information see the Task Processor [README.md](processor/README.md).

 ### Task Environment

-The Task Processor provides a Task Environment for the Task Function to run in.
+Each Task Processor provides a Task Environment for the Task Function to run in.
 The NodeJS Task Processor currently provides a Node Javascript environment.
 The React Task Processor currently provides a React Javascript environment.
 The RxJS Task Processor currently provides a RxJS Javascript environment.
 A Task Processor could provide multiple Task Environments.

 ### SubTask